Monday, April 10, 2023

 In the savanna, vines mix with wildflowers, grasses, shrubs, and trees.

-June 9 - in the savanna
+June 9 - near the woods edge

 Purple Twayblade orchid

-June 25 - in open savanna
+June 25 - savanna detail

 Prairie Lily is one of the most conservative prairie and savanna plants.